RECAPEM

 • Tachycardia

-• Signs and symptoms of respiratory distress can be present to variable degree among the patients.
+• Signs and symptoms of respiratory distress can be present to variable degrees among the patients.

 • Hypoxia and requirement for supplemental oxygen